bmodepri/e-learning-platform/README.md

 ![](./readme/img/expo_metro_bundler.png)

-you can select the suimulators or scan the QR code with your mobile phone, for that you will need to install expo at your mobile phone from the app store.
+you can select the simulators or scan the QR code with your mobile phone, for that you will need to install expo at your mobile phone from the app store.